luisrausseo/TTUWAR/README.md

 ### Vuforia

-Since Vuforia for Unity has a weird behaivor in which overrides the main camera of all scenes, the following script was implemented to stop Vuforia in the first scene.
+Since Vuforia for Unity has a weird behaivor in which overrides the main camera of all scenes, the following script was implemented to stop Vuforia in the first scene by attaching the script to a GameObject.

 ```C#
 using UnityEngine;